 The VA funding fee is paid when the loan is completed.
 It is not due when you apply for the loan or at any prior stage of the process.

 You have some choices about how to pay.
 You can pay all or part of it in cash.
 However, most veterans choose to include it in their loan amount.

 Rolling it into the loan eliminates the need for additional cash at closing.

 TheÂ seller can pay this fee as well as some other fees, including closing costs like appraisal, title, and loan origination fees.

 The total of all fees paid by the seller, including funding fees, cannot exceed four percent of the total loan amount.
 If the funding fee is 2.15 percent, that uses up over half of the allowed amount of seller-paid closing costs.
-Still it could be a wise choice to have the seller pay the fee for you.Click to see today's rates (Mar 24th, 2017)
+Still it could be a wise choice to have the seller pay the fee for you.Click to see your VA loan eligibility (Apr 29th, 2017)